 “Domino” was one of the most popular songs on the album.
 How was it like to tell the story in motion?

 It’s a different story, it has nothing to do with Domino.
-It’s a game between me with 2 women… I don’t want to say much but it will be a great video, the story is beautiful.
+It’s a game between me and 2 women… I don’t want to say much but it will be a great video, the story is beautiful.
 Everyone that had the chance to watch it already loves it.

 (Just because they didn’t drop the video, I’ve restrained from spoiling it for the fans of Enposib.)